s-choung/Gasphase-vasp/README.md

 # Gasphase-vasp

-Gas phase calculation sharing
+Gas phase calculation sharing for CCEL

 Rules
+1) name the molecule in a formal way
-1) acknowledge the person who calculated
+2) acknowledge the person who calculated
-2) Enjoy!
+3) Enjoy!